Ershao/Ershao.github.io/_pages/about.md

 Hobbies
 ======
-1. Running  5km  gives me good relaxation apart from doing research （almost every 2 days）.
+1. Running and traveling give me good relaxation apart from doing research.
 2. Playing dota2 is also a good option to kill time.
-Wraith King and Juggernaut are my favorite melee carries.
-I prefer to play supports (i.e., Lion and  Witch Doctor) as well.
-For sure, I can support if you are also a big fan of dota2.
+Wraith King and Juggernaut are my favorite melee carries and I also prefer to play supports (i.e., Lion and  Witch Doctor).
+For sure, I can support if you wanna carry the game.

 Contact
 ======